yuryk200/ChemApp-Final-Year-Project/README.md

 ![App Demo](https://github.com/yuryk200/ChemApp-Final-Year-Project/blob/main/chemapp/assests/demo.gif)

-## 🤖 Machine Learning Model | im2simles
+## 🤖 Machine Learning Model | im2smiles

 The CNN ML model used in this project was sourced from [ChemPixCH](https://github.com/mtzgroup/ChemPixCH?tab=readme-ov-file) by mtzgroup "Hand Drawn Hydrocarbon Recognition.
-The Github repo shows installation, how to build the datasets and training the nueral network.
+The Github repo shows installation, how to build the datasets and training the neural network.

 While this model was the basis for the model used in this project, the files do vary between eachother as the model made by the mtzgroup is built using TensorFlow 1.1.0.
 I had to update the model to use TensorFlow 2.10.1, this was done for multiple reasons which are explained here [Report](https://github.com/yuryk200/ChemApp-Final-Year-Project/blob/main/c19489214-FinalReport.pdf).